MagKry/products_app/README.md

 Templates used in the project extend the base template.

 Views:
-- list of categories in alpfabetical order
+- list of categories in alphabetical order
 - lists all products
 - contains the add, modify product and category